Submissions

 Original paper

-Qualifies as an original article, empirical manuscripts written in English or Spanish.
+Qualifies as an original article, empirical manuscripts written in English.
 It is based on the review of external peers in the double-blind paper review.
 The author undertakes not to submit simultaneously in other journals the articles submitted for possible publication in Interactions.

 The author (s) must accompany their proposal with a letter of originality, where they declare to be the author of the proposed document and that it has not been published totally or partially in another print, electronic, internet or any other means of publication.
 That all sources are duly cited and referenced (adding doi if any).
 Declares to be the owner of the copyright or to have the authorization of those who own them, of the content and materials included in the article, so any claim on this subject is the sole responsibility of the author.

-The letter must be signed by all the corresponding correspondent author and be addressed in PDF format to the email revistaintecciones@ipops.pe
+The letter must be signed by all the corresponding authors and be addressed in PDF format to the email editorial@revistaintecciones.com

 The editorial committee of Interactions reserves the right to make the correction of style and editorial changes that it deems necessary to improve the work, in the same way, to advance or postpone the accepted articles with the purpose of giving a better thematic composition to each issue.